iexcloud/docs/source/getting-started/getting-started-with-apperate.md

 Here's how we'll get started with Apperate:

 1. Create a workspace
-1. Write data to a dataset
+1. Load data and generate a dataset for it in one step
-1. Read data from the dataset
+1. Read data from the dataset endpoint

 ``` {attention} If you don't already have an **IEX Cloud Apperate account**, create one [here](https://iexcloud.io/cloud-login#/register).
 ```